aepyornis/bbler/README.md

 # BBLER

-Downloads and reports information about buildings in nyc
+Downloads information about any building in nyc.

 ## Setup